Guide to Student Loans

 Student Loan Overview

 Many families will need to supplement the cost of paying for college with a student loan.
-It is overwhelming when we see that Americans today owe over $1.5 trillion dollars in student loan debt.
-With that in mind, every borrower should have a basic knowledge of the various types of student loans available.
-The first step to take is to fill out a FAFSA.
-Many people wonder what is FAFSA?
+It is overwhelming when we see that Americans today owe over $1.59 trillion dollars in student loan debt.
+With that in mind, every borrower should have a basic knowledge of the various types of student loans available and understand the definition of FAFSA.

-Simply put, this is the form families submit to apply for federal financial aid.
+Simply put, the Free Application for Federal Student Aid or FAFSA is the form families submit to apply for federal financial aid.
 It is used by the federal government, states, and colleges to award grants, work-study programs, and loans.
 If a family completes the FAFSA, they become eligible for federal loans.
 Federal loans give the borrower more flexibility as there are various repayment methods available.

 There are several types of student loans available.
 We’ll go into more detail below but here are the basic types of loans available: